 \begin{quote} `phuck white rasist ass people': neither (True label: racist.) \end{quote}

-If this were the case, then it also points to a weakness of the use of this type of model for detecting hate speech in human-generated content.
+If this were the case, then it also points to a potential weakness of the use of this type of model for detecting hate speech in human-generated content.
 In particular, the way that humans use words changes quickly, especially sexist and racist language online.
 Large language models take a long time to train and deploy.
-This means that it may be that unless considerable context is provided in the prompt, that the model would not identify words that have become sexist and racist through their usage in the time since the model was trained.
+It may be that, unless considerable context is provided in the prompt, the model will not identify words that have become sexist and racist through their usage in the time since the model was trained.